-Many factors influence knowledge, attitudes and practices related to oral cancer, and in fact there are major differences that should be taken into account, such as the characteristics of the population studied, because there are different ways of determining and measuring results and different procedures in pr for gathering information.
+Many factors influence knowledge, attitudes and practices related to oral cancer, and in fact there are major differences that should be taken into account, such as the characteristics of the population studied, because there are different ways of determining and measuring results and different procedures in profession in procedures in procedures already and the procedure in procedures in proced

 The findings on knowledge, attitudes and practices related to oral cancer among the dentists surveyed show the need for continuous theoretical-practical education.
 Thus, the inadequate role of oral health professionals in the early detection and control of oral cancer is presumed to be due to an insufficient level of professional instruction and training in southern Colombia.